47 Best Things To Do in Havana, Cuba: A Local’s Guide

 Even if you don’t even up staying in El Vedado, visiting this charming neighborhood is absolutely one of the best things to do in Havana Cuba.

 Read More: Best Places to Stay in El Vedado, Havana

 31. Learn About Santería

-La Tropicana is a long-standing concert venue and club on the outskirts of Havana – all the most important musical acts from Cuba have performed here, and the history of this spot is palpable.
+La Tropicana is a long-standing concert venue and club on the outskirts of Havana, known around the world for being one of the most important destinations in launching Cuban rhythms like salsa onto the world scene.
+All the most important musical acts from Cuba have performed here, and the history of this spot is palpable.

 33. Learn to Salsa

 If you’re looking for a great activity while in Havana, consider taking a salsa class!
 Salsa classes in Havana are a fantastic way to learn about and master this important part of Cuban culture.
 With everything from beginners classes to workshops for advanced masters, dance schools in Havana make it easy to improve your skills.